 Some blood thinners have antidotes to reverse its side effects in the event that a patient cannot stop bleeding.
 For example, the anticoagulant warfarin can be counteracted by the patient taking vitamin K. However, Xarelto (rivaroxaban) is in a class of drugs known as factor Xa inhibitors, for which no antidote currently exists.

-In 2016, a drug called Andexxa developed by Portola Pharmaceuticals – was rejected by the U.S. Food & Drug Administration.
-Although Portola claims that the drug is effective at reversing the anticoagulant effects of factor Xa inhibitors, based on two studies published in The New England Journal of Medicine, the FDA wanted to know more about the drug’s manufacturing process and labeling information before providing its approval.
+In 2016, a drug called Andexxa developed by Portola Pharmaceuticals was rejected by the U.S. Food & Drug Administration as a potential Xarelto antidote.
+Portola claimed that the drug is effective at reversing the anticoagulant effects of rivaroxaban and similar drugs based on two studies published in The New England Journal of Medicine.
+However, the FDA rejected the company’s claims, saying it wanted to know more about the drug’s manufacturing process and labeling information before approving the antidote.

 The drug’s medication guidelines warn patients to tell their doctors if they are taking any of the following medications or supplements in addition to Xarelto.

 Bayer and Johnson & Johnson, the two companies who developed and marketed Xarelto, are defendants of a number of cases due to serious bleeding that has disabled and even lead to the deaths of a number of people who took the anticoagulant.
 This isn’t the first time Johnson & Johnson has been in the legal hot seat, as they are currently embroiled in thousands of talcum powder lawsuits because of the connection between baby powder and ovarian cancer.